Summary

 Descending Long-TermSort queries in descending order.

-The returned datatype a list of queries that are running, and many totals for them.
-Below is a list of parameters you can requests along with descriptions of each:
+For the results, you can get a list of queries that are running, and many totals for them.
+Below is a list of choices, along with descriptions of each:

 ParameterTypeRequiredDefaultStabilityDescription